How to Use Statewide Contracts

 3. Contact the vendor and include:

-Create a profile in our Customer Communication Profile database and update your contact information and interests to receive information about contract user agreements and your business needs.
-This information will not be shared with vendors.
+• Sign up in our Customer Communication Profile database to receive information about contract usage agreements and your business needs.
+We do not share this information with vendors.

 Related links